Course

 Course content

-The course lectures and activities will focus on the benefits, drawbacks, and implications of practice for the following:
+The course seminar and applied activities will focus on the following:

 Learning activities

-This course is a fourth-year seminar class with a high degree of preparation required by both students and instructor.
-Student presentations and interactive discussions will form an integral part of the learning experience.
-Methods of instruction can include roundtable discussions, trainings, peer feedback, lectures and other seminar formats.
+Student presentations, reflections, peer trainings, and/or interactive discussions will form an integral part of the learning experience.
+Methods of instruction can include roundtable discussions, trainings, peer feedback, lectures, and other seminar formats.

 Means of assessment